FreeTrav/psPILOT/psPILOT.md

 `W«number»` is a 'width control', which sets the width for word-wrapping in `T`, `Y`, and `N` statements.
 This control sequence should be separated by anything defined in regular expressions as a word boundary (technical note: the regexp used to find this is `\bw\d+\b`).
 Until the next `W` control sequence is encountered, word wrap in `T`, `N`, and `Y` statements will occur at the specified value - if a `J` or `U` statement causes program execution to bypass a `P` statement with a width control, that width control does not take effect.

 The default width for word-wrapping is 75 characters.

+`CS` instructs the psPILOT interpreter to use case-sensitive matching in `M` statements and parenthesized conditionals.
+When case-sensitive matching is turned on, "A"="a" will be false; it is normally true.

+`CI` instructs the psPILOT interpreter to use case-insensitive matching in `M` statements and parenthesized conditionals.
+This is the default, but the instruction is provided to enable turning off case-sensitivity after it has been turned on.

 The `P` (`Problem`) statement is mentioned in section 4.1 of the Standard.
 No discussion of what parameters should be supported, or with what specific syntax, is included.